Stories Behind the Photos

 We came across this interesting sight along a 4 wheel drive road in an isolated section of the Grand Staircase-Escalante National Monument in Utah.
 The bull was stuck in the cattle guard, there was not room to get around him/her and we were 1-1.5 hour from a longer road back to Highway 89 and cell service to notify someone of the bull drama.
 This was done and the bull was rescued.
 This was one of my vlogs in my vlog section.

 Getting paid to ride my bike!
 Not quite a professional athlete but I did work as a bicycle courier in Boise, Idaho.
 I was the only courier with a bicycle attached and I loved it.
 Not quite loving it on 5 degree and 100 degree days but it was an awesome opportunity to learn my new community, experience the weather and get my exercise while on the clock.
 I would also help write/research a Boise trail book (Boise Backcountry Adventures) which paid me for running (we ran all of the trails, over 1,000 miles, unless it was a canyoneering section).
+A rare individual that is paid to run and paid to ride and yet is not an top-notch athlete.

 My previous home was on Baranof Island in a small community called Sitka (Alaska).
 Many Alaskans feel it is the most beautiful city in Alaska (and there are a lot of stunning cities in the Last Frontier).
 Sitka has very few chain shops/restaurants/services.
 Most are mom and pop run businesses.
 One of the few chain businesses is a McDonalds.
 This unbelievable view is out the front door of the McDonalds.
 Hard to imagine a more impressive view from any other McDonalds on the planet.